Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: The MAMO-fair Algorithm

 \begin{definition}[\textbf{Pareto Optimality}] A solution $w^*$ of Equation~\ref{eq:opt} is \textit{pareto optimal} if no other solution $w$ dominates~it. \end{definition}

 \begin{definition}[\textbf{Pareto Front}] The \textit{pareto front} of a set of solutions of Equation~\ref{eq:opt} is the set of all non-dominated solutions. \end{definition}

 We denote the gradient of objective $\ell_i(w)$ by $\nabla_w \ell_i(w)$.
 The key idea of the algorithm in optimizing simultaneously several objectives is to find a single vector, that gives the descent direction for every objective.
 This is called the common descent vector (CDV).
-The Karush-Kuhn-Tucker (KKT) conditions \cite{karush1939minima, kuhn1951} provide necessary optimality conditions for the solution of a deterministic gradient-based optimization.
+The Karush-Kuhn-Tucker (KKT) conditions~\citep{karush1939minima,kuhn1951} provide necessary optimality conditions for the solution of a deterministic gradient-based optimization.
 A solution which satisfies the KKT conditions for a multi-objective optimization problem is called a pareto stationary point. \begin{definition}[\textbf{Pareto Stationary}] A solution $w$ is pareto stationary if: {

 } \end{definition} Note that pareto stationarity is a necessary but not sufficient condition for optimality.
-The pareto stationary point admits a solution in the convex hull of the set $\{\nabla_{w} l_i(w) \; | \; i \in [k]\}$ \cite{desideri2012multiple}.
+The pareto stationary point admits a solution in the convex hull of the set $\{\nabla_{w} l_i(w) \; | \; i \in [k]\}$~\citep{desideri2012multiple}, which is the same as saying that the zero vector needs to be in the convex hull.
 The key idea is that the pareto stationary point can be found by iteratively solving the following optimization problem. \begin{definition}[\textbf{Quadratic Constrainted Optimization Problem (QCOP)}] The QCOP for our purpose is defined as follows:

-\end{definition} Let $p^*$ be the vector of a solution of the Equation~\ref{eq:min_sol}.
+\end{definition} Let $p^*$ be the vector of a solution of the Equation~\ref{eq:min_sol}, meaning that it is a convex combination of gradients specified by alpha.
 Then we have either: \begin{enumerate} \item $\|p^*\|=0$, implies that the solution $w$ is pareto stationary; \item $\|p^*\|>0$, the solution $w$ is not pareto stationary and $\nabla_{w} \mathbf{L(w)} = p^*$, where $\nabla_{w} \mathbf{L(w)}$ denotes the common descent vector. \end{enumerate} The only key ingredient missing to describe the algorithm is the gradient normalization, proposed by \cite{milojkovic2019multi}.
 This allows us to overcome the issue of having losses with different scales. \begin{definition}[\textbf{Gradient normalization}] Let $l_i(w), \ldots, l_k(w)$ be the $k$ objectives and $\nabla_w(l_i(w))$ the gradient of $l_i(w)$ for all $i = 1, ..., k$.
 We define $w_{init}$ as the initial weight of the model.
 Then, we normalize the gradient as follows:

 \end{definition} We now have all the components to describe the final algorithm.
 The general idea is: \begin{enumerate} \item Calculate and normalize each gradient; \item Find the common descent direction through QCOP; \item Update gradients by performing the descent step; \item Repeat for an appropriate number of batches and epochs. \end{enumerate} The pseudocode is provided in the appendix.
 The procedure is model-agnostic, so long as the model supports gradient-based optimization.
 In particular, unlike other methods which require convexity or are based on specific optimization algorithms, this method works well with neural networks as well.
 This is note-worthy because increasingly many real-world applications use complex non-convex models.